quangthangisme/tp/docs/DeveloperGuide.md

 **MSS**
 1. User requests to create a new event using a valid name.
-2. TC adds the event to the list.
-3. TC displays the message `"successfully created event  <event name>"`.
+2. TC adds the event to the list and displays the message `"successfully created event  <event name>"`.

   Use case ends.